dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/new-tracker.md

   |**SCHEDULEMESSAGE**|**X**|

 Program rules are evaluated in the importer in the same way they are evaluated in the Tracker apps.
 To summarize, the following conditions are considered when enforcing the program rules:
 * The program rule must be linked to the data being imported.
-For example a program stage or a data element.
+For example, a program stage or a data element.
 * The Program rule's condition must be evaluated to true

-The results of the program rules depends on the actions defined in those rules:
+The results of the program rules depend on the actions defined in those rules:
 * Program rule actions may end in 2 different results: Warnings or Errors.
   * Errors will make the validation fail, while the warnings will be reported as a message in the import summary.
     * SHOWWARNING and WARNINGONCOMPLETION actions can generate only Warnings.
-    * SHOWERROR, ERRORONCOMPLETION and SETMANDATORYFIELD actions can generate only Errors.
+    * SHOWERROR, ERRORONCOMPLETION, and SETMANDATORYFIELD actions can generate only Errors.
     * ASSIGN action can generate both Warnings and Errors.
       * When the action is assigning a value to an empty attribute/data element, a warning is generated.
-      * When the action is assigning a value to a an attribute/data element that has already the same value to be assigned, a warning is generated.
+      * When the action is assigning a value to an attribute/data element that already has the same value to be assigned, a warning is generated.
-      * When the action is assigning a value to a an attribute/data element that has already a value and the value to be assigned is different, an error is generated, unless `RULE_ENGINE_ASSIGN_OVERWRITE` system setting is set to true.
+      * When the action is assigning a value to an attribute/data element that already has a value and the value to be assigned is different, an error is generated unless the `RULE_ENGINE_ASSIGN_OVERWRITE` system setting is set to true.

-Additionally, program rules can also result in side-effects, like send and schedule message.
-More information about side-effects can be found in the following section.
+Additionally, program rules can also result in side-effects, like send and schedule messages.
+More information about side effects can be found in the following section.

 > ***NOTE***
 > Program rules can be skipped during import using the `skipProgramRules` parameter.